pjaos/rs310p_dc_psu/README.md

 # Thanks
-Thanks to all those who have contributed to this project.
+Thanks to all those who have contributed to this project including.

+Flaviu Tamas